snkgak/stacki-docker/README.md

 <h3>Backend Setup</h3>

 This pallet assumes that you have a host spreadsheet file.
-If you don't you, should either build one or use discovery to install backend machines with just the basic stacki/os pallets.
+If you don't, you should either build one or use discovery to install backend machines with just the basic stacki/os pallets.
 Then you'll have hosts and you can set up the attributes spreadsheet.

 This is what my demo-hosts.csv looks like: